 When you're new to HTML email, it can take a few tries before you're totally satisfied with your finished campaigns.
-Below are some common problems you might encounter, along with some tips and resources to help you troubleshoot.
+These are some common problems you might encounter, along with some tips and resources to help you troubleshoot.

 If you're new to Mailchimp, take advantage of our Getting Started Guide.